sosuisen/git-documentdb/docs-api/git-documentdb.collection.getbacknumber.md

 ## Remarks

-- undefined if a document does not exists or a document is deleted. - See [GitDocumentDB.getHistory()](./git-documentdb.gitdocumentdb.gethistory.md) for the array of revisions.
+- undefined if a specified document does not exists or it is deleted. - See [GitDocumentDB.getHistory()](./git-documentdb.gitdocumentdb.gethistory.md) for the array of revisions.